Alexander von Humboldt German International School Montreal

+Its campus was formerly Oakridge Elementary School.

 History

 Founded in 1980, the AvH school opens its doors in Notre-Dame-de-Grâce district in Montreal to further moved in 1984 in a new building located in Baie-D’Urfé.
 Originally, it started with 22 students and now the school hosts more than 300 students.
 The school was founded to offer a German education to immigrants from Germany to Quebec.
 Today, the school serves a much greater community (e.g. Germans, Canadians, Americans, Italians, etc.).

 The school is funded through school fees, donations, and support from the Federal Government of the Federal Republic of Germany.

 Student body

 As of 2016, there were 300 students, of which 66% came from non-German-speaking households.
 The remainder came from German-speaking households.

+In 1996 the student body numbered 210.

 Operations

 The school cooperates with the Goethe Institute in order to promote German culture in the Montreal area.

 Curriculum

 Even though the school is not funded by the government of Quebec, it follows the standards of the Quebec Ministry of Education.
 Therefore, the students receive the provincial diploma upon graduation from high school.

-Students may not choose to graduate at Grade 11 with the Diplôme des études secondaires and go on to CEGEP; but stay until Grade 12 and get the German International Abitur (DIA).
+Students may not choose to graduate at Grade 11 with the Diplôme des études secondaires and go on to CEGEP; but stay until Grade 12 and get the German International Abitur (DIA) and then immediately attend a university or college.
 Students may also earn the Deutsches Sprachdiplom, a certificate in German proficiency at grade 12.

 The school has courses taught in German, French, and English.
 In PreKindergarten and Kindergarten courses are mostly in German while French and English courses are introduced in the first grade.
 The only classes taught in French and/or English are the non-German language classes.

+The German government funds operations at the school, including eight teaching positions, while the government of Quebec does not fund this school.